EricLarch/nothirdparty.github.io/_posts/wallets/2015-07-07-greenbits.markdown

 author: Jordan Tuwiner
 permalink: /wallets/greenbits/
 img: greenbits.png
-desc: Mycelium is an advanced yet simple mobile wallet available for both Android and iOS devices and gives you full control of your private keys.
+desc: GreenBits Bitcoin wallet is the native Android version of GreenAddress.
+Its a multi-signature wallet that supports hardware wallets like TREZOR and Ledger.
 thumb: greenbits.png
 categories:
 - wallets